A Practical Decision Table for C# async/await - Task.Run and ConfigureAwait

 }

-ConfigureAwait(false) is not something to add everywhere by default.
+ConfigureAwait(false) is not something to add whenever and wherever.

 flowchart LR